RaphaelDeLaGhetto/whatdandoes.info/source/partner/index.md

 No amount is insignificant.
 All generosity is celebrated.
 You will help prepare the world for Christ's return.

-### Monthly partners, choose a tile and signup today!
+### Click a tile and become a monthly partner today!

 {% donorGrid() %}